Guallatiri: Hazards and monitoring

-Guallatiri is ranked second in the Chilean scale of dangerous volcanoes and the 30th most dangerous in the country.
-In 2013, the Southern Andean Volcano Observatory began to monitor the volcano with video surveillance, measurements of seismic activity and deformations of the volcanic edifice.
+Guallatiri is in the second category in the Chilean scale of dangerous volcanoes and is the 30th most dangerous in the country.
+In 2013, the Southern Andean Volcano Observatory began to monitor Guallatiri by video, measurements of seismic activity and deformations of the volcanic structure.
 Volcano hazard maps have been published.

 Mythology and religious importance

+Guallatiri was considered to be an apu or mallku, a protective mountain spirit.
+The mountain was and still is worshipped by local inhabitants, and the church in the town of Guallatiri is constructed so that it points to the volcano.
+In the past, the Aymara community of Guallatire used to celebrate rituals at the foothills of the volcano every January 1.
+They regarded Guallatiri, which they called Qapurata, to be a family consisting of a wife (the eastern María Qapurata), a husband (the western Pedro Qapurata) and a daughter (the middle Elena Qapurata).

 In the oral tradition of Chipaya, cold winds called soqo blow from the Pacific Ocean to the Altiplano and towards Guallatiri.
-The volcano there is linked with hell.
-They believed that the waters of the Lauca River originate on Guallatiri and directly from hell.
+The volcano there is linked with Hell.
+The Chipaya believed that the waters of the Lauca River originate on Guallatiri and come directly from hell.

-On the contrary, Guallatiri was also considered to be an apu, a protective mountain spirit.
-The mountain was and still is worshipped by local inhabitants, and the church in the town of Guallatiri is constructed in a way that it points to the volcano.
-There are no known archeological sites on the summit of Guallatiri, unlike several other mountains in the region.
-Either the continuous ice cover or the constant volcanic activity may be the reason.